geekau/mediastack-guide/docs/configuration/qbittorrent.md

 # qBittorent - Torrent Download Client

-qBittorrent is a well established open-source BitTorrent client. qBittorrent features a light footprint, whilst providing all the features you may need.
+qBittorrent is a well established open-source BitTorrent download client. qBittorrent features a light footprint, whilst providing all the features you may need.
 It uses the high-tech libtorrent-rasterbar library, which means greater download and upload speed, as well as excellent support of the latest features in the BitTorrent protocol qBittorrent is fast, stable and provides unicode support as well as many features.

 !!!
 Info "Additional Application Information - External Links"
     - Local WebUI Address: &nbsp; &nbsp;[http://localhost:8200](http://localhost:8200)